-The LCOE measures the overall competitiveness of different generating technologies to compare the per-megawatt-hour cost of building and operating a plant over its assumed financial life.
+The LCOE measures the overall competitiveness of different

+Source: U.S. Energy Information Administration, Monthly Energy Review, Table 7.2a, March 2018, preliminary data for 2017 generating technologies to compare the per-megawatt-hour cost of building and operating a plant over its assumed financial life.

 Onshore wind now has a lower LCOE than even hydro.
 Solar has become on par with hydro, and their momentum for decline continues.
-The U.S. Energy Information Administration predicts that for new projects entering service in 2040, solar power will be significantly cheaper than hydro as shown in Figure 4.
+The U.S. Energy Information Administration predicts that for new projects entering service in 2040, solar power will be significantly cheaper than hydro as shown in Figure Four.